FutureSpaceCoder/Project/README.md

 - Website will have three pages.
 A main page to view company info, location, sales agents names.
 A second page for financing to include a form to apply for approval.
 A third page to view all the cars in inventory.

 ## Technologies Used
-- .html, .css, Git/GitHub workflow
+- .html, .css, Javascript, Git/GitHub workflow

 ## Ideas for future improvements
 - Create a financing page for pre-approvals